floriankraemer/floriankraemer.github.io/_posts/2026-12-12-Calculating-Stability-in-Modules.markdown

 Cons

 * Recommendations can't be extracted into a separate deployment unit / service without taking all the dependent modules with it!
-That means you can't extract it and build a "microservice" from it because it is very likely a shared DB required and other things because the plugins might have further dependencies.
+That means you can't extract it and build a "microservice" from it because it is very likely a shared DB requires and other things because the plugins might have further dependencies.

 ### Code Example